What is security testing? Why we need it in 2022

 - Even when you automate security tests, make sure to include some human intervention to triage alerts, add context, prioritize issues and find flaws in application logic.

-- When automating security testing, ensure minimal disruption to processes.
+- When automating this type of testing, ensure minimal disruption to processes.
 As far as possible, make sure automated tests do not create new processes or slow down existing ones.

 The pace of business change and also the frequency of security attacks and breaches are compelling organizations across the world to embrace test automation concepts across the development lifecycle.
 Identifying security defects in code as early as possible is critical to avoid damage caused by compromised applications and get full protection against evolving attacks.